 Google Chrome

-- Type the following on the address bar and press Enter on keyboard : chrome://settings/
+- Input the following on the address bar and press Enter on the keyboard : chrome://settings/

 - Select 'Open a specific page or set of pages'.

-- Enter the desired web address as your home page, replacing IndexSearch.
+- Enter the desired web address as your homepage, replacing the IndexSearch setting.
 Click Save.

-- To set default search engine, go to Search Engine area.
+- To set the default search engine, go to the Search Engine area from the sidebar link.

 - Click on 'Manage search engines...' button.